nishanthjois/Autonomous-Vehicle-Detection/README.md

     for scale in scales:
        box_list += find_cars(img, ystart, ystop, scale, svc, X_scaler, color_space, orient, pix_per_cell, cell_per_block, hog_channel, spatial_size, hist_bins, hist_range)

-### Remove multiple detections False postives
+### Remove multiple detections and false postives
 [Code for this part is in 'multiple detections and false postives' section of notebook]

 As seen below we will get multiple detections for the same car and also a false positives (i.e., classifier predicted a car where was no car), we should filter these out:

 ![Alt text](/Output-images/multiple_detections.png?)

+For this, we will build a heat map to combine overlapping detections and remove false positives:

 Step 1:
-For this, we will build a heat map to combine overlapping detections and remove false positives.
-- To make a heat-map, we're simply going to add "heat" (+=1) for all pixels within windows where a positive detection is reported by your classifier.
+To make a heat-map, we're simply going to add "heat" (+=1) for all pixels within windows where a positive detection is reported by your classifier.

 Heat map with both multiple detections False postive:

 ![Alt text](/Output-images/heatmap_falsepositives.png?)

 Step 2:
-- Due to above, areas of multiple detections get "hot", while transient false positives stay "cool".
+Due to above, areas of multiple detections get "hot", while transient false positives stay "cool".
 We can then simply threshold your heatmap to remove false positives.
 Ex: heatmap = threshold(heatmap, 4) # if number of detected windows are less than 4 than those will be considered as false positive.

 Thresholded heatmap:

 ![Alt text](/Output-images/thresholded_heatmap.png?)

 Step 3:
-- To figure out how many cars we have in each frame and which pixels belong to which cars, we use the label() function from scipy.ndimage.measurements.
+To figure out how many cars we have in each frame and which pixels belong to which cars, we use the label() function from scipy.ndimage.measurements.

 Step 4:
-- We can take our thresholded and labeled images and put bounding boxes around the labeled regions, so that we get single box instead of multiple detections for the same car - this we will our output image
+We can take our thresholded and labeled images and put bounding boxes around the labeled regions, so that we get single box instead of multiple detections for the same car - this we will our output image.

 ![Alt text](/Output-images/final_car_position.png?)